ahlstromcj/seq66/README.md

             pattern editor.
 Also tightened handling of status values.
         *   Can now copy/paste a pattern from one MIDI file to another.
         *   Fixed minor bug in Import dialog handling.
-        *   Some trigger refactoring for potential SMF 0 export.
+        *   Refactoring for SMF 0 reading and export.
+        *   Minor fix to flag changed tune (an asterisk).
     *   Version 0.96.3:
         *   Added ability to modify Note On and Note Off at the same time in the event editor.
 Fixed and updated event::get_rank().